survivejs/webpack-book/manuscript/developing/02_webpack_dev_server.md

 ## Webpack `watch` Mode and *webpack-dev-server*

 A good first step towards a better development environment is to use webpack in its **watch** mode.
 You can activate it through `webpack --watch`.
-Once enabled, it detects changes made to your files and recompiles automatically. *webpack-dev-server* (WDS) builds on top of the watch mode and goes even further.
+Once enabled, it detects changes made to your files and recompiles automatically. *webpack-dev-server* (WDS) implements its own watch mode and goes even further.

 WDS is a development server running **in-memory**, meaning the bundle contents aren't written out to files, but stored in memory.
 This is an important distinction when trying to debug code and styles.